Do you need a solicitor?

 When a solicitor adds genuine value

 There are situations where professional representation is likely to add value.
-These are specific circumstances — not general ones.
-Identifying whether your claim falls into one of them is the right starting point.
+These are specific circumstances.
+The key is whether your claim falls into one of them.

 If the insurer denies liability or alleges contributory negligence, the claim moves into territory that involves legal argument about fault, evidence and procedure.
 A solicitor who understands the relevant rules, how to present evidence effectively and how the small claims track works will provide value that a claimant navigating this alone may not be able to replicate.
-This is the clearest case for representation.
+This is where the claim moves furthest from the standard OIC process — and where the difference between represented and unrepresented claimants is most pronounced.

 If the injuries include both whiplash (tariff) and non-whiplash injuries — a knee injury, a wrist injury, a significant psychological injury — the claim involves both fixed tariff amounts and separately assessed non-tariff damages.
 The OIC data shows that the overwhelming majority of claims involve mixed injuries, yet the rules around valuing non-tariff elements are less settled and more complex.
 A solicitor familiar with mixed injury claims is better placed to ensure non-tariff elements are correctly assessed and included.